 The interior also shares similarities with the Evoque, but everything is slightly more workmanlike in the Discovery Sport.
-Where the Discovery Sport does have an advantage is with the ability to seat seven, even though this is officially a ‘5+2’ seating layout.
+Where the Land Rover Discovery Sport HSE Luxury does have an advantage is with the ability to seat seven, even though this is officially a ‘5+2’ seating layout.
 The week that the Discovery Sport was on test with us coincided with a family wedding, and it was pressed into service shuttling people – including groups of seven adults – between hotels, the church and the reception venue.
 Adults in the rear seats had to be able to demonstrate a degree of flexibility, but it was possible to transport seven of them.

 The Discovery Sport also shares much of the four-wheel drive hardware with the Evoque, meaning that it promises to be at least equally competent in the rough stuff.

 When the Discovery Sport was launched, it was only available with the old 2.2-litre diesel engine shared with a Ford Transit.
 However the all-new 2-litre ‘Ingenium’ engine is now available, which aims to offer a more refined experience, along with improved efficiency.
 In our test car this engine was mated to a 9-speed automatic transmission.